cabol/nebulex_examples/erlang_cache/README.md

 It is pretty easy!

-BTW, you should run the `observer` in order to see how the Nebulex cache runs as part of the Erlang application's supervision tree:
+BTW, you should run the `observer` in order to see how the Nebulex runs as part of the Erlang application's supervision tree:

 ```